 Because the equity release providers you’ll be able to pick from through SunLife’s Over 55 Equity Release service are Council members, you’ll also get a ‘no negative equity guarantee’ with any lifetime mortgage, meaning you’ll never owe more than the value of your home.

 3. Are the Equity Release providers you work with regulated by the Financial Conduct Authority?

-Whatever you may have heard about equity release in the past, all equity release schemes are now fully regulated and supervised by the Financial Conduct Authority (FCA) – providing protection and peace of mind for equity release customers since 2004.
+Whatever equity release myths you may have heard in the past, all equity release schemes are now fully regulated and supervised by the Financial Conduct Authority (FCA) – providing protection and peace of mind for equity release customers since 2004.

 4. Are you an independent equity release adviser?

 Independent Equity Release advisers, such as Age Partnership, are impartial, with the whole market to choose from.
 This is just what you want when seeking the right advice about a big financial decision like equity release.

 5. What are the potential pitfalls of equity release?